Page Index

 Counteracting combination.

 TUNER OF 16.0 OZ....
+There can be too much of a good thing.
 The vertical spread with the reverse taper barrel and a 16.0 oz tuner is 0.1832 inches.
-This was the largest vertical spread of the barrel configurations calculated. the bullet exit time is centered on a negative or downward slope of the Muzzle Projection Curve.
+This was the largest vertical spread of the barrel configurations calculated.
+The bullet exit time is centered on a negative or downward slope of the Muzzle Projection Curve.
 The movie clip shows the deformations of Esten's Reverse Taper barrel with a 1075 fps muzzle velocity and a 16.0 oz tuner.
 The last frame of the animation coincides with the bullet exiting the muzzle.
 The muzzle is not stationary and points to different locations on a 50 yard target.
 The deformations are amplified by 2000X.
 The muzzle and 16 oz tuner are not stationary and points to different locations on a 50 yard target as shown by the chart and movie clip.
 The deformations are amplified by 2000X.

 Larger Groups Right of the Peak (Negative or Downward Slope):